Modeling Rising Equity Glide paths in early retirement

 A rising equity glide path for early retirement may be just the ticket.
 However, remember that your personalized glide path before retirement can have programmatic changes in asset allocation, and that is not market timing.

-The academic literature on the topic is sparse, but remember there are no data to suggest that rebalancing in retirement is beneficial (aside from controlling the risk and volatility of a portfolio).
+The academic literature on the topic is sparse, but remember that there are no data to suggest that rebalancing in retirement is beneficial (aside from controlling a portfolio’s risk and volatility).

 Posted in Financial Independence and tagged .